pokeclicker/pokeclicker-wiki/data/Shadow Pokémon/overview_description.md

 $Flow = [15 * Purified^2 + 15 * Purified + 1500 * e^{(0.1 * Purified)}]$

-:::collapse See the Flow table
+:::collapsed See the Flow table
 N° of Purification | Flow Required
 ---: | ---:
 1 | 1,500